daust/JasperReportsIntegration/src/doc/github/installation-upgrade.md

 You can just replace the existing one.

 Please always pick the highest APEX version, e.g. when running APEX 19.1 and above (19.2, 20.1, ...), please install ``apex\APEX 19.1\f201_JasperReportsIntegration-Test_2.6.1.sql``.

+5. Check New Configuration Parameters

+Make sure to check the available parameters in the in the configuration file ``application.properties``.
+With each release we potentially add new parameters.
+Many of them are introduced to increase the overall security.